The Beatles (TV series): Production overview

+The series came about after Al Brodax of King Features Syndicate was approached by an ABC executive to produce a cartoon based on The Beatles to tap into their popularity.
+The first season was an instant hit earning a 52 share in the ratings.
+After the series' success, Brodax planned to produce four animated primetime television specials as well as animated series based on Herman's Hermits and Freddie and the Dreamers though these would ultimately go unrealized.
+The series began to slip in its second season when it aired opposite the premiere of Space Ghost and the series would be moved to Sundays during its final season.

 The series consisted of short animated stories intended to set up visual illustrations of Beatles songs.
 In addition, there were sing-along sequences with simpler imagery complementing the full lyrics of particular songs.
 The songs were taken from the albums up to Revolver as well as non-album singles up to "Strawberry Fields Forever"/"Penny Lane".

 The Beatles borrowed Richard Lester's fast-cutting directorial style of A Hard Day's Night and its 1965 follow-up, Help!.
 Hal Erickson writes in Television Cartoon Shows that the frenetic cuts "[gave] the series its breezy pace and comic impudence — which often had to compensate for some distressingly sloppy animation and infantile scripting".

 The band members were not involved with the series' production beyond the use of their music recordings.
 US actor Paul Frees voiced John Lennon, George Harrison, and Brian Epstein (and provided additional voices), while Lance Percival voiced Paul McCartney and Ringo Starr.
 The female voices were provided by Julie Bennett and Carol Corbett.
 At first, the Beatles dismissed the series because of its poor quality.
 It is reported that the band members enjoyed the cartoon in later years.

 Initially, the opening credits theme was a guitar riff from "A Hard Day's Night" segueing into "Can't Buy Me Love", over a cartoon sequence of the group running down a fire escape, echoing a scene in A Hard Day's Night.
 The second season's opening theme was "Help!", while the third season's opening theme was "And Your Bird Can Sing", over a different cartoon sequence.

 Uncredited, Dennis Marks, along with Jack Mendelsohn, Heywood Kling and Bruce Howard, wrote all 39 episodes of the series.

 Most of the episodes of the series were produced by Artransa Park Film Studios in Sydney, New South Wales, Australia, and George Dunning's company TVC Animation in London, with some episodes made in Hollywood, with a crew supervised by veteran cartoon writer John W. Dunn.